 Statutory analysis: Schedule 24 FA 2021 points

-1 point assigned for the missed Q1 update on the date HMRC records the failure (typically the day after the deadline, so 8 August 2026).
-Whitfield-Estate is below the 4-point threshold (assuming no prior accumulation), so no £200 penalty engages at this stage.
-The point sits on the compliance record.
-If Whitfield-Estate accumulates 3 further points within the rolling window (typically over the next 12 to 24 months for a quarterly filer), the £200 per-miss penalty regime engages from the 4-point threshold onwards.
+You pick up 1 point for the missed Q1 update on the date HMRC records the failure (typically the day after the deadline, so 8 August 2026).
+Assuming no prior accumulation, you are below the 4-point threshold, so no £200 penalty engages yet.
+The point simply sits on your compliance record.
+Accumulate 3 further points within the rolling window (typically over the next 12 to 24 months for a quarterly filer) and the £200 per-miss penalty engages from the 4-point threshold onwards.

 Late-payment analysis: Spring Statement 2025 cascade

-If Whitfield-Estate also misses the balancing payment due 31 January 2028 for the 2026/27 EoPS / final declaration cycle, the accelerated cascade engages:
+If you also miss the balancing payment due 31 January 2028 for the 2026/27 EoPS / final declaration cycle, the accelerated cascade engages:

 Operational point

-The points-based regime forgives the occasional missed submission.
-The cumulative penalty exposure for a chronic late-filer in MTD scope can nonetheless exceed the legacy £100 plus £10 per day plus 5% or £300 cascade once a landlord crosses the 4-point threshold.
-The 24-month reset is a meaningful safety valve for a landlord who has had one bad year and gets back to discipline.
+The points-based regime forgives the occasional missed submission, but do not read it as soft.
+Once you cross the 4-point threshold, your cumulative exposure as a chronic late-filer in MTD scope can exceed the legacy £100 plus £10 per day plus 5% or £300 cascade.
+The 24-month reset is a genuine safety valve if you have had one bad year and then get back to discipline.

 Worked example 3: reasonable-excuse defence on bereavement

-Cordwell-Estate is a sole-trader landlord with 2 BTL properties held personally.
-Cordwell-Estate's spouse died unexpectedly on 18 November 2024.
-The 2023/24 SA return was being prepared by the landlord's accountant; filing was delayed during the immediate bereavement period and the probate administration.
-The SA return was ultimately filed on 28 March 2025 (8 weeks after the 31 January deadline).
+You are a sole-trader landlord with 2 BTL properties held personally.
+Your spouse dies unexpectedly on 18 November 2024.
+Your accountant was preparing the 2023/24 SA return, but filing slips during the immediate bereavement period and the probate administration.
+The return is ultimately filed on 28 March 2025 (8 weeks after the 31 January deadline).

 HMRC position

-HMRC issued the £100 fixed penalty under Schedule 55 paragraph 3 and a daily-penalty notice at the 3-month point.
-Cordwell-Estate appeals under Schedule 55 paragraph 23 reasonable-excuse defence within the 30-day TMA 1970 section 31A appeal window.
+HMRC issues the £100 fixed penalty under Schedule 55 paragraph 3 and a daily-penalty notice at the 3-month point.
+You appeal under the Schedule 55 paragraph 23 reasonable-excuse defence within the 30-day TMA 1970 section 31A appeal window.

 The Perrin four-stage test

 The Upper Tribunal in Perrin v HMRC [2018] UKUT 156 (TCC) sets the four-stage test.
-Applied to Cordwell-Estate:
+Applied to your facts:

-- What facts gave rise to the failure?
-Sudden bereavement of the landlord's spouse during the filing window; the bereavement and probate administration occupied the landlord's attention and disrupted the planned return-preparation timeline.
+1. What facts gave rise to the failure?
+The sudden bereavement of your spouse during the filing window; the bereavement and probate administration took up your attention and disrupted the planned return-preparation timeline.

-- Do those facts amount to a reasonable excuse on an objective test?
-Bereavement of a close family member is a well-recognised reasonable excuse where it impairs the taxpayer's capacity to attend to tax affairs during the period of failure.
-The HMRC operational position is broadly to accept bereavement excuses with documentary support (death certificate, probate documents, correspondence trail with the accountant during the period).
+2. Do those facts amount to a reasonable excuse on an objective test?
+Bereavement of a close family member is a well-recognised reasonable excuse where it impairs your capacity to attend to your tax affairs during the period of failure.
+HMRC's operational position is broadly to accept bereavement excuses with documentary support (death certificate, probate documents, the correspondence trail with your accountant over the period).

-- Was the failure remedied without unreasonable delay once the excuse ended?
-Cordwell-Estate filed 8 weeks after the deadline and around 2 weeks after the active probate-administration period concluded.
+4. Was the failure remedied without unreasonable delay once the excuse ended?
+You filed 8 weeks after the deadline and around 2 weeks after the active probate-administration period concluded.
 The timing is consistent with the bereavement-period excuse and does not show an extended unrelated delay.

-HMRC's accept-rate on reasonable-excuse appeals depends on documentation quality.
-Sessions writing must not promise that any specific excuse category will succeed; the Perrin test is fact-sensitive and what counts as a reasonable excuse for one taxpayer may not for another.
-The discipline at appeal stage is to lay out the four stages in writing with supporting documents, not to assert the conclusion.
+Whether HMRC accepts a reasonable-excuse appeal turns on the quality of your documentation.
+No excuse category is a guaranteed win: the Perrin test is fact-sensitive, and what counts as a reasonable excuse for one person may not for another.
+At appeal stage your job is to set out the four stages in writing with supporting documents, not simply assert the conclusion.

 Worked example 4: dual-stream landlord (personal plus LtdCo)

-Marwood-Estate holds 3 BTL properties personally (above £50,000 gross, so in MTD ITSA scope from 6 April 2026) AND is sole director and shareholder of a property LtdCo holding 2 further properties.
-The landlord misses both the personal MTD ITSA quarterly update and the CT600 return for the LtdCo's accounting period.
+You hold 3 BTL properties personally (above £50,000 gross, so in MTD ITSA scope from 6 April 2026) and you are also the sole director and shareholder of a property LtdCo holding 2 further properties.
+You miss both the personal MTD ITSA quarterly update and the CT600 return for the company's accounting period.

 Personal-stream analysis

-Finance Act 2021 Schedule 24 points-based regime engages for the personal MTD ITSA stream.
-1 point assigned for the missed quarterly update; £200 penalty per miss once the 4-point threshold is hit.
-The Spring Statement 2025 cascade engages for any balancing-payment default.
+The Finance Act 2021 Schedule 24 points-based regime engages on your personal MTD ITSA stream.
+You pick up 1 point for the missed quarterly update; once you hit the 4-point threshold it is £200 per miss.
+The Spring Statement 2025 cascade engages on any balancing-payment default.

 LtdCo-stream analysis